psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Joseph Anderson was charged with keeping the Crab and Lobster, in Deadman's-lane, open after ten o'clock on Sunday night, the 24th of September.

 Police-constable Lockhart said that on Sunday, the 24th of September, at twenty minutes to eleven at night, he knocked at defendant's house.
 After some time defendant came to the door.
 Witness asked who he had in the house?
-He said no one, and that he would not do anything against the law " for ever so."
+He said no one, and that he would not do anything against the law "for ever so."
 Witness then went into the yard and let another policeman come in at the back door.
 They found a man in the closet, and in searching the house found two men in the cupboard, and two also in the coal hole in the back room.
 There were cups on the sideboard that had been used for beer, also a quart cup and a glass half full of beer in another room.

 Defendant said there had been no beer drank after ten minutes to ten.
 One man was a lodger.